Channel Mixing for Digital Black and White: Emulating Color Filters in Software

 How weighting red, green and blue channels in conversion reproduces the effect of physical filters, and where sensor color response sets the limits.

-On film, a colored filter sits in front of the lens and changes which wavelengths reach the emulsion before exposure.
-A digital sensor records full color first, so the equivalent control happens after capture: the three color channels are weighted and summed into a single gray value.
-A channel mixer performs exactly this sum, which is why it can imitate a yellow, orange, or red filter without any glass.
-The imitation is close but not identical, and the difference is set by how the sensor saw color in the first place.
+On film, a coloured filter sits in front of the lens and changes which wavelengths reach the emulsion before exposure.
+A digital sensor records full colour first, so the equivalent control happens after capture: the three colour channels are weighted and summed into a single grey value.
+A channel mixer performs exactly this sum, which is why it can imitate a yellow, orange or red filter without any glass.
+The imitation is close but not identical, and the difference is set by how the sensor saw colour in the first place.

-Every grayscale conversion reduces three numbers to one.
+Every greyscale conversion reduces three numbers to one.
 The default weights are not arbitrary.
-The luma coefficients in ITU-R Recommendation BT.709 assign 0.2126 to red, 0.7152 to green, and 0.0722 to blue; the older BT.601 standard used 0.299, 0.587, and 0.114.
-In each case the weights sum to one, which preserves overall brightness and matches the eye’s strong sensitivity to green and weak sensitivity to blue.
+The luma coefficients in ITU-R Recommendation BT.709 (first issued 1990) assign 0.2126 to red, 0.7152 to green and 0.0722 to blue; the older BT.601 (first issued 1982, the standard-definition standard) used 0.299, 0.587 and 0.114.
+These are luma coefficients applied to gamma-encoded values, not true linear-light luminance weights, but both sum to one, which holds overall brightness steady and reflects the eye’s strong sensitivity to green and weak sensitivity to blue.

 Why the Match Is Imperfect